-If you are a provider with 16 locations or more you can request a second opinion by completing the following form.
+If you are a provider with more than 100 locations you can request a second opinion by completing the following form.
 Forms filled in inaccurately may lead to delays in appointing SOADs or your application being returned.”

 Is there a way the responsible clinician can complete the information required for the form and then return it to the MHA Administrator who can then check and submit the form?